Intraspecific predator interference promotes biodiversity in ecosystems: Results

-To resolve the puzzle stated in the paradox of the plankton, we proceed to analyze the generic case that $S_{C}$ consumers species competing for $S_{R}$ resource species (with $S_{C}>S_{R}$) within the scenario involving chasing pair and intraspecific interference.
-The population dynamics is described by Eqs.~\ref{chasingequa}, ~\ref{intraequa},~\ref{gequa}.
-As with the cases above, each consumer species is assigned of unique competitiveness through a distinctive $D_{i}$ $(i=1, \cdots , S_{C})$.
+To resolve the puzzle stated in the paradox of the plankton, we analyze the generic case where $S_{C}$ consumer species compete for $S_{R}$ resource species (with $S_{C}>S_{R}$) within the scenario involving chasing pairs and intraspecific interference.
+The population dynamics is described by equations combining Eqs.~\ref{chasingequa},~\ref{intraequa}, and \ref{gequa}.
+As with the cases above, each consumer species is assigned a unique competitiveness through a distinctive $D_{i}$ $(i=1, \cdots , S_{C})$.

-Strikingly, a plethora of consumer species may coexist at steady state with only one resource species ($S_{C} \gg 1$, $S_{R}=1$) in the ODEs simulations, and crucially, the facilitated biodiversity can still be maintained in the stochastic simulations (with SSA).
-The long-term coexistence behavior are exemplified in Figures~\ref{Fig4} and~\ref{S17}-\ref{S26}, involving resource species that are biotic or abiotic, and simulations with or without stochasticity.
-The number of consumer species in long-term coexistence can be up to hundreds or more (Figures~\ref{Fig4}, \ref{S18}-\ref{S19}).
-To mimic the real ecosystems, we further analyze the cases with more than one type of resources, such as systems with $S_{R}=3$ ($S_{C} \gg S_{R} $).
-Just like the case of $S_{R}=1$ ($S_{C} \gg S_{R}$), an extensive range of consumer species may coexist indefinitely regardless of stochasticity (Figures~\ref{Fig4}, \ref{S18}, \ref{S22}-\ref{S26}, ).
+Strikingly, a plethora of consumer species may coexist at a steady state with only one resource species ($S_{C} \gg S_{R}$, $S_{R}=1$) in the ODEs simulations, and crucially, the facilitated biodiversity can still be maintained in the SSA simulations.
+The long-term coexistence behavior is exemplified in Fig.~\ref{Fig3} and Appendix-fig.~8-10, involving simulations with or without stochasticity.
+The number of consumer species in long-term coexistence can be up to hundreds or more (see Fig.~\ref{Fig3} and Appendix-fig.~8).
+To mimic real ecosystems, we further analyze cases with more than one type of resources, such as systems with $S_{R}=3$ ($S_{C} \gg S_{R} $).
+Just like the case of $S_{R}=1$ ($S_{C} \gg S_{R}$), an extensive range of consumer species may coexist indefinitely regardless of stochasticity (see Fig.~\ref{Fig3} and Appendix-figs.~11-14).

+We further analyze the scenario involving chasing pairs and both intra- and interspecific interference, where multiple consumer species compete for one resource species.
+Similar to the scenario involving chasing pairs and intraspecific interference, all species coexist indefinitely in either ODEs or SSA simulation studies (see Appendix-fig. 5F-H for the cases of $S_{C}=6$, $20$ and $S_{R}=1$).